Language-Research-Technology/corpus-tools-cooee/README.md

 # corpus-tools-cooee

-Corpus prep tools for the COEEE corpus (using the spreadsheet that comes with the corpus)
+Corpus prep tools for the COOEEE corpus (using the spreadsheet that comes with the corpus)

 ## Install